OSGeo/grass-addons/CONTRIBUTING.md

 ### Update before creating a feature branch

-* Make sure your are using master branch:
+* Make sure your are starting with the branch for the latest version, i.e., _grass7_:

 ```
-git checkout master
+git checkout grass7
 ```

-* Download updates from all branches from all remotes:
+* Download updates from all branches from the _upstream_ remote:

 ```
 git fetch upstream
 ```

-* Update your local master branch to match master in the main repository:
+* Update your local branch to match the one in the upstream repository:

 ```
-git rebase upstream/master
+git rebase upstream/grass7
 ```

 ### Update if you have local branches